eingaeph/pip.imbue.hood/README.md

 # Project pip.imbue.hood

-  The writeup below is over a year old and does not describe the current stage of the project.
+  The writeup in the next section is over a year old and does not describe the current direction of the project.
 The recent work is contained in directory libk, and is slightly documented in libk.pdf stored in that directory.
 The functionality of the library in libk/REPL is
   1) read an input text file,
   2) function as a pager to display the  input file with horizontal and vertical scrolling
   3) perform several text editing functions.

+  Project pip/imbue/hood forked from the antirez writing at the data structure level. subKilo deals with text coordinates, x and y, and and window coordinates, u and v, while Kilo works with the offset between those alternative coordinates.
+We are irrationally attached to our choice of data structure, because reasons.

 # Code Snippets to Ilustrate C Idioms